larsjuhljensen/JensenLab/_pages/training_stringapp_cy3.8.md

 [Show enriched publications](cycmd:string show publications){: .btn .btn--cybrowser .btn--primary}

 _What is the title of the most recent publication?_

-To save the list of enriched terms and associated p-values as a text file, go to **Apps → STRING Enrichment → Export enrichment results**.

 ### 3.7 Overlap networks